seanshnkim/seanshnkim.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Started the first semester at NYU Tandon School of Engineering!
+Began the first semester at NYU Tandon School of Engineering.